ofloveandhate/markdown2canvas/README.md

 <a href="file:DavidenkoDiffEqn.pdf">Link to file called DavidenkoDiffEqn.pdf</a>
 ```

-If the "existing" content doesn't yet exist when the content is published, a broken link will be made.
+ℹ️ If the "existing" content doesn't yet exist when the content is published, a broken link will be made.
 This is ok.
 Think of the publishing process using Markdown2Canvas similar to the compilation of a TeX document, which is done in multiple passes.
 Once the page / assignment / file exists, the link will resolve correctly to it.
 Publish all content about twice to get links to resolve.

 ## Emoji conversion from shortcodes